India's Foreign Policy under Modi 3.0

 1. Indo-Pacific

 In the global politics, the Indo-Pacific region has a substantial influence which prominently features the competition between the US and China.
 India is regarded as a key player in this region advocating for a rule-based Indo-Pacific, acknowledging its vitality not only for regional economic development but also for the international community.
 India actively promotes inclusive, stabilise and peaceful region by fostering cooperation and ties with not only neighbours but also with the Indo-Pacific nations.
-It has been actively engaging in the Indo-Pacific, especially with ASEAN countries, by creating partnerships necessary in counter balancing China's growing influence.
 A cohesive, responsive, and prosperous ASEAN is considered as essential to India's Indo-Pacific vision, as well as ensuring regional security and growth.
 India has been actively engaging with the Indo-Pacific region, particularly with ASEAN countries, by creating partnerships to offset China's influence.
 A cohesive, responsive, and prosperous ASEAN is considered as essential to India's Indo-Pacific vision, as well as ensuring regional security and growth.
 India is also preparing to host this year's QUAD summit, which has garnered substantial prominence, and discussions are underway to give QUAD a military edge.
 India will also focus on initiatives like the IPOI and IPEF, as well as actively participate in organisations like the IORA.
 This year also marks the tenth anniversary of Look East Policy, which is now called Act East Policy.
 This sets the basis for all of India's relationships with the East.
 India is a dialogue partner of ASEAN and has participated in different institutions such as the ASEAN Defence Ministers Meeting plus, Indian Ocean Naval Symposium, etc. Through this, the government expresses its position on ASEAN centric foreign policy.
 India, in general, aims to establish a free, open, and inclusive Indo Pacific by collaborating with other countries interested in the region, such as Australia, the United States, and so on.
 These relationships and partnerships will continue to blossom and expand as China's influence grows.

 1. Global Partnerships